Jump to content

 Whether you’re driving across the country to finally hike that classic mountain range that’s been on your mind for years or simply on the way to your local trailhead, perhaps nothing can get you ready for the hike like the perfect song or hiking playlist.
 And hey, there’s nothing else to really do in the car anyway.
 On the flipside, it could be argued that nothing is more annoying than getting the latest pop song – that you happened to hear on the radio right before locking the car – stuck in your head for that otherwise perfect week long backpacking trip.
 Listening to our own music collection is a much safer bet; tune into the radio with caution.
 Thus I’m sure we’ve all found a few favorite hiking tracks over the years.

 If we took hiking out of the equation and made this a pure list with the outdoors aside, this list would without a doubt look a bit different, but hey, this is TrailGroove.
 Including songs of a newer generation would certainly mix up the list a bit further as well, but this will be a “classic” list of songs that have stood the test of time and that have been around for at least 30+ years or so.
-Lastly in the criteria department, they also have to be good songs, not just thrown in because they describe the act of walking.
-(Worthy of a separate post, however!)
+Lastly in the criteria department, they also have to be good songs, not just thrown in because they describe the act of walking (worthy of a separate post, however!).
 Thus while I doubt hiking had much to do with the writing of any of the songs on this list, I find them relatable to hiking and to the outdoors.
-Here’s the list and the why:
+Now, on to the list and the why.

 Sittin' On the Dock of the Bay – Otis Redding, 1967